BeiningYing/Web-Service-Social-Media/README.md

 ## Introduction
 This project aims to develop a comprehensive system for managing and displaying information about politicians and their affiliated political parties, along with integrating social media interactions.
 The system comprises two main components: a web service backend and a Java-based client frontend.
 The web services are implemented using both RESTful and WS-* standards, employing JAX-RS and JAX-WS frameworks respectively.
-An optional feature includes interfacing with a database for persistent storage of political data.
 Additionally, the system integrates with external social media services(Twitter/X) to fetch recent posts related to political entities.

 ## Services Description